 We particularly encourage applications from first and second-year MPhil/PhD students, but the course is open to everyone.
 For more details about the course and application process, please consult the Call for Applicants document.

-For more details about the course
+For more information about the course

-download the Call for Applications
+please download the call for applications.

 Work package & city partner teams